TPC Services

 • An initial consultation with Dr. Loyda M. Meléndez and Staff is required to determine the experimental approach.

 • Requires Bio-informatics analysis.
 Data generated by Mass Spectrometry will be transferred directly to Dr. Abiel Roche’s facility.
 Additional costs apply that should be coordinated with Dr. Roche.
+Analysis cost will be included in the Proteomics Invoice.

 just an image of a line